alitelabs/tyx/README.md

 ### 8.4. `@Remote` decorator

 Remote proxy calls allowed from services of other applications.
+HTTP/REST decorators should not be used in combination.

 ```typescript
 @Remote()